Verification Flow

 • Anything specified in the verify challenge options

-• Issued at is not too long ago if options.isssuedAtTimeWindowMs is specified.
+• Issued at time of code generation is not too long ago if options.isssuedAtTimeWindowMs is specified.
 Defaults to 10 minutes.

 Last updated